orbitdb/field-manual/README.md

 ## Maintainers

-Mark Henderson is the maintainer and lead author of the OrbitDB field manual.
-However, this work is built upon the input of many other people
+Mark Henderson (@aphelionz) is the maintainer and lead author of the OrbitDB field manual.
+However, this work is built upon the work and input of many other people

 - @haadcode
 - @shamb0t